Alabama vs. Mississippi State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to score more than 57.5 points in five of six games this season.
+- Alabama's games this season have gone over 58 points five of six times.

-- Mississippi State and its opponents have combined to score more than 57.5 points in two games this season.
+- Mississippi State's games have gone over 58 points in two opportunities this season.

-- Saturday's total is 14.6 points lower than the two team's combined 72.1 points per game average.
+- The two teams combine to score 72.1 points per game, 14.1 more than the over/under in this contest.

-- The 47 combined points per game that these two squads have allowed this season are 10.5 fewer than the 57.5 over/under in this contest.
+- The 47 combined points per game that these two squads have allowed this season are 11 fewer than the 58 total in this contest.

-- Crimson Tide games this season feature an average total of 61.9 points, a number 4.4 points higher than Saturday's over/under.
+- The average total in Crimson Tide games this season is 61.9, 3.9 points more than Saturday's over/under of 58.

-- In 2021, games involving the Bulldogs have averaged a total of 54.5 points, three fewer than this game's set over/under.
+- The 54.5 PPG average total in Bulldogs games this season is 3.5 points fewer than this game's over/under.

 Alabama Stats and Trends